The margin call and stop out levels are based on the account types offered by Exness, as presented below:

 So stop out is delayed until the virtual mid-price equity and real equity both return a stop out condition.

-Price volatility protection divides bid and/or ask prices by 2 (bid+ask /2) and calculates a discount of half the spread (spread x number of lots /2) for each open order before checking for stop out.
+Stop Out Protection divides bid and/or ask prices by 2 (bid+ask /2) and calculates a discount of half the spread (spread x number of lots /2) for each open order before checking for stop out.
 For account types with commissions, half of one side of the commission is discounted in addition to the current spread discount.
-Price volatility protection can delay a standard stop out in this process.
+Stop Out Protection can delay a standard stop out in this process.